 Insurance coverage – recreational vehicles

-Don’t forget to talk to your insurance agent about what insurance coverages may be available for you.
+Don’t forget to talk to your insurance agent about what insurance coverages may be available.
 An insurance policy may include:

 - Collision coverage